-In reply to your letter of the 9th instant, I have the honor to forward, herewith, one Book for the enrolment of Volunteers in the Launceston Volunteer Artillery Corps, and one book containing Forms of Oath.
+In reply to your letter of the 9th instant, I have the honor to forward, herewith, one Book for the enrolment of Volunteers in the Launceston Volunteer Artillery Corps, and one book containing

 Captain HARRAP, Volunteer Artillery Corps, Launceston.

 27th April, 1878.